-Dasika, Tangirala and Naishadham (2012) proposed a combination of Liquid Chromatography Tandem Mass Spectrometry (LCMS/MS) in their paper for the analysis of pesticides in fruits and vegetables and gave a conclusion that fast and easy qualitative screening of target pesticides within 45 min of LCMS/MS.
+Dasika, Tangirala and Naishadham (2012) proposed a combination of Liquid Chromatography

+Tandem Mass Spectrometry (LCMS/MS) in their paper for a thorough analysis of pesticides in fruits and vegetables and gave a conclusion about speedy and hassle-free qualitative screening of target pesticides within 45 minutes of LCMS/MS.

-Bresin et al. (2015) discussed about the analytical technique 'Gas chromatography-mass spectrometry' with the extraction method QuEChERS for caffeine removal from the extract.
+Bresin et al. (2015) discussed about the analytical technique of 'Gas chromatography-mass spectrometry' along with the extraction process QuEChERS for caffeine removal from the extract.
 GC-MS have a high sensitivity and less time consuming for the detection of pesticides.
-Same benefits are with the liquid chromatography tandem mass spectrometry (LC-MS/MS).
+Same benefits are achieved with the liquid chromatography tandem mass spectrometry (LC-MS/MS).